-Even though the word "trinity" is not found in the Bible, missionfocused trinitarian evidences are numerous.
-For instance, after His resurrection, Christ appeared to His disciples and promised them: "'I am going to send you what my Father has promised; but stay in the city until you have been clothed with power from on high'" (Luke 24:49, NIV; emphasis added).
+Even though the word "trinity" is not found in the Bible, missionfocused evidences involving all Three Persons of the Godhead are numerous.
+For instance, after His resurrection, Christ appeared to His disciples and promised them: " 'I am going to send you what my Father has promised; but stay in the city until you have been clothed with power from on high" (Luke 24:49, NIV; emphasis added).
 Here we find the reality of the Godhead's mission in one sentence: the Father's promise, the Son's assurance of the fulfillment of the promise, and the promise itself, the coming of the Holy Spirit (see also Luke 3:16; Acts 1:4, 5, 8).